deepintocode/100-days-of-code/log.md

 **Thoughts:** I'm going to leave this section of FreeCodeCamp for now, because I find it very badly designed and a source of frustration...

 **Link to work:** [FreeCodeCamp's Introduction to Advanced Node and Express Challenges](https://learn.freecodecamp.org/information-security-and-quality-assurance/advanced-node-and-express/)

+# Day 57: September 26, 2018

+**Today's Progress**: Went back to the basics and started re-reading the [You Don't Know JS series](https://github.com/getify/You-Dont-Know-JS), which is highly recommended.

+**Thoughts:** While these books are good, they always include some baffling examples of code that make you wonder if you really know what you're doing.
+Then again, that's probably why they do it...